 }

-The critical fields inside aggregateRating are ratingValue (the average score), reviewCount (the total number of reviews), and bestRating/worstRating (the scale).
-All four must be present and valid for Google to recognize the data.
+}The critical fields inside aggregateRating are ratingValue (the average score), reviewCount (the total number of reviews), and bestRating/worstRating (the scale).
+All four must be present and valid.
+Miss one, and AI engines may discard the entire block.

 How Major Shopify Review Apps Handle Schema